codeformuenster/slackin-docker/README.md

 This will build and run [Slackin](https://github.com/rauchg/slackin) in Docker based on the [dockerfile/nodejs](https://registry.hub.docker.com/u/dockerfile/nodejs/) Dockerfile.

+## Run from Dockerhub

+`docker run --name myslackin -e SLACKIN_ORG=myOrg -e SLACKIN_TORKEN=mySlackinWebApiToken -d chk1/slackin`

-## Run
+## Run from Github

-Put your Slack API key and organization name (the subdomain part in your Slack URL) in the `fig.yml`, then run:
+Clone this repo, then put your Slack API key and organization name (the subdomain part in your Slack URL) in the `fig.yml`, then run:

 `fig up slackin`